weaveworld/Weaveworld/doc/doc-4-type-handlers.md

 The suggested way of type-handler **registration** follows the format of an assignment to `W$TYPE`, where the type-handler is defined as a JavaScript object and the type name is given as its `$name` property.

-If a type-handler's name is already registered, the earlier definition is used as the prototype for the current definition.
-Using this **incremental type-handler definition** technique, a server (e.g., the ONCE environment) can generate type descriptions, which can be extended by additional 'rules' needed for the page.
+If a type-handler's name is already registered, the earlier definition is used as the **prototype** for the current definition.
+Using this **incremental type-handler registration** technique, a server (e.g., the ONCE environment) can generate type descriptions, which can be extended by additional 'rules' needed for the page.

 ```js
 // webapp.types.js (server generated)